CodeMaster7000/CodeMaster7000/README.md

 ### ⚡ New and Trending ⚡

-- HypeEm 1.0 was released on February 16th 2024!
-Check out the plethora of tools offered [here](https://github.com/TechDreams-Innovations/HypeEm).
 - PykitDreams 2.0 is under development and will be released in April 2024.
 Keep up to date with the latest development status [here](https://github.com/TechDreams-Innovations/PykitDreams).

 ### About me @CodeMaster7000